Skip to content

 The AI agent column is a one-time Telegram build at the midpoint of the $2,000–$4,000 range.
 No monthly fee.
 You own the setup.
 Year 2 cost is $0 unless you add a feature or integration.

-Over 24 months: in-house ISA costs ~54x more than the AI deployment.
-Even the cheapest managed service costs 6x more.
+Over 24 months: an in-house ISA costs ~55x more than the AI deployment.
+Even a low-cost AI SaaS subscription costs ~4x more across two years — and you never own it.

 When NOT to replace your lead manager with AI